CurlRaihen/Calculator/README.md

 # CALCULATOR
-My first coding project: A Desktop Java-Application in the style of Apples Calculator
+My first project: A Desktop Java-Application in the style of Apples Calculator
 # WHAT I LEARNED
 - MVC Code Design
 - Design a basic application with JavaFX